Last Flight to Abuja

 Last Flight to Abuja is a 2012 Nigerian disaster thriller film written by Tunde Babalola, directed and produced by Obi Emelonye, and starring Omotola Jalade Ekeinde, Hakeem Kae-Kazim and Jim Iyke.
 Shot in Lagos, the film received 5 nominations at the 2013 Africa Movie Academy Awards, winning the category "Best film by an African based abroad".
 On 15 June 2020, 'Last Flight To Abuja' began streaming on Netflix eight years after it first premiered in London.

 Plot

-On board the last flight of Flamingo Airways from Lagos to Abuja.
-It is a Friday night in 2006.
-The plane leaves on time and everything goes well until disaster strikes.
-While the pilots try to regain control of the flight, flashbacks reveal the reasons why each passenger took the flight and now have to face their destiny.
-Based on a true story.
+On board the last flight of Flamingo Airways from Lagos to Abuja, it is a Friday night in 2006.
+The plane leaves on time, and everything goes well until disaster strikes.
+While the pilots try to regain control of the flight, flashbacks reveal the reasons why each passenger took the flight and now has to face their destiny.
+It is based on a true story.